G-code generation software for CNC foam cutter

 So which one should I choose?

-Your first question should be what do I want to make?
+The first thing to ask yourself is: What do I want to make?

 Happy Foam cutting